-It is a shame that so many have experienced “Chicago” the musical in the form of the award-winning 2002 movie.
-If there is one thing that Village Theatre’s new show proves, it is that the real heart of the piece demands to be set on a stage with many flashing lights and an enthralled audience.
+It is a shame so many have experienced “Chicago” the musical in the form of the award-winning 2002 movie.
+If there is one thing Village Theatre’s new show proves, it is the real heart of the piece demands to be set on a stage with many flashing lights and an enthralled audience.
 Through that awareness, the cast and crew of “Chicago” bring a wickedly lively spectacle to Front Street.

 May 7, 2013